 Mr. Katz is President and Chief Operating Officer of Coke Consolidated, a position he has held since December 2018.
-Mr. Katz previously served as Executive Vice President and Chief Financial Officer from January 2018 to December 2018, Executive Vice President, Product Supply and Culture & Stewardship from April 2017 to January 2018, Executive Vice President, Human Resources from April 2016 to April 2017 and Senior Vice President from January 2013 to March 2016.
-He held the position of Senior Vice President, Midwest Region for Coca-Cola Refreshments USA, Inc. ("CCR") from November 2010 to December 2012.
-Prior to the formation of CCR, he was Vice President, Sales Operations for Coca-Cola Enterprises Inc.'s ("CCE") East Business Unit.
-From 2008 to 2010, he served as Chief Procurement Officer and as President and Chief Executive Officer of Coca-Cola Bottlers' Sales & Services Company, LLC.
+Prior to that, Mr. Katz served in various positions within the Company, including Executive Vice President and Chief Financial Officer from January 2018 to December 2018, Executive Vice President, Product Supply and Culture & Stewardship from April 2017 to January 2018, Executive Vice President, Human Resources from April 2016 to April 2017 and Senior Vice President from January 2013 to March 2016.
+He held the position of Senior Vice President, Midwest Region for Coca-Cola Refreshments USA, Inc. ("CCR"), a wholly owned subsidiary of The Coca-Cola Company, from November 2010 to December 2012.
+Prior to the formation of CCR, he was Vice

+President, Sales Operations for Coca-Cola Enterprises Inc.'s ("CCE") East Business Unit from January 2010 to December 2010.
+From 2008 to 2010, he served as Chief Procurement Officer and as President and Chief Executive Officer of Coca-Cola Bottlers' Sales & Services Company LLC.
 He began his Coca-Cola career in 1993 with CCE as a Logistics Consultant.